 Business ethics in textile business

-The history of Rana Plaza and the Machines movie brought even more questions to my mind about business ethics in textile business.
+The history of Rana Plaza and the Machines movie brought even more questions to my mind about business ethics in the textile business.

 - What is in the mind of the brand owners?
 Are they happy to see workers snoozing on top of the fabrics which are sold to consumers with high margins later on?

-- But above all: how can a tiny design agency like us, or a group of a few designers, have influence on where and how our designs are used?
+- But above all: how can a tiny design agency like us, or a group of a few designers, have an influence on where and how our designs are used?
 Since we are not happy to see our designs to be printed like this.

 There are some examples of bigger design brands no longer supplying products to retailers with low business ethics.
 One of the most recent cases from Finland is the battle between Finlayson and the department store Kärkkäinen.
-Kärkkäinen has been connected to right wing activities and deep racism.
+Kärkkäinen has been connected to right-wing activities and deep racism.

 Patternsfrom Agency meets most of its customers at Heimtextil.
 Probably everyone in the textile business knows how it is like over there: people from all over the world have gathered to sell and buy patterns for upcoming collections.
 Patterns are moved from one pile to another.
 Every once in a while a pattern is taken to the side for further evaluation and potential purchase.
 People come and go.
 No one is asking, neither telling, about the level of their business ethics.